 - Responsive cushioning under the sole without being overbearing

-- High quality materials and designed to last
+- High-quality materials designed to last

-- Large range of colours
+- Large range of colors

 - Stylish enough to wear for sports or daytime wear